The Times They Are a Changeling: Plot

 Twilight Sparkle and Starlight Glimmer travel to the Crystal Empire to visit Princess Cadance and baby Flurry Heart, accompanied by Spike who disguises himself to avoid overwhelming attention as "Spike the Brave and Glorious."
 They discover the Empire in panic over reports of a changeling infiltrator, with security heightened due to fears that changelings might target Flurry Heart's abundant love energy.
 During the search mission in the Arctic Wastes, Spike becomes separated from the royal guards and encounters Thorax, the changeling responsible for the terror, but he defies expectations by saving Spike from a dangerous fall rather than attacking him.
 Thorax explains that he has always been different from other changelings, as he prefers to share love rather than steal it, and has lived alone since the Canterlot invasion while searching for friendship.

 Spike attempts to convince Shining Armor and the guards that Thorax poses no threat, but they dismiss his claims as impossible since "there's no such thing as a nice changeling."
 He then disguises Thorax as a Crystal Pony named "Crystal Hoof" and successfully introduces him to Twilight and other ponies, but when Thorax meets baby Flurry Heart, the overwhelming love causes him to lose control of his disguise, which reveals his true form.
 Thorax flees, and Spike seeks out his friend to apologize and brings him before the assembled Crystal Ponies, performing a heartfelt song about how any creature can change and deserves friendship.
-Twilight proudly supports Spike's brave stance and officially welcomes Thorax, followed by Princess Cadance and Shining Armor extending citizenship and friendship.
+Twilight ashamedly supports Spike's brave stance and officially welcomes Thorax, followed by Princess Cadance and Shining Armor extending citizenship and friendship.